limbu-malongo/datasciencecoursera/README.md

 The Script run_analysis.R
 -----------------------------------------------

+Software, Packages and Environment

-The script was prepared using the R Software Version 3.1.0 (2014-04-10) The script was tested successful on R Software Version 3.1.0 on Windows 7 Professional Service Pack 1 and Windows 8 and Windows 8.1
+	The script was prepared using the R Software Version 3.1.0 (2014-04-10);

+	The script was tested successful on R Software Version 3.1.0 on Windows 7 Professional Service Pack 1 and Windows 8 and Windows 8.1;

 	The package plyr which is not included in tha base packages is required by the script, if the machine is connected to the Internet the script will take care of it.

 Assumptions: